php-amqplib/RabbitMqBundle/README.md

     $ ./app/console rabbitmq:consumer -m 50 upload_picture

 What does this mean?
 We are executing the __upload\_picture__ consumer telling it to consume only 50 messages.
 Every time the consumer receives a message from the server, it will execute the configured callback.
-If you want to consumer messages __forever__, then pass the option __-1__ to the __m__ option.
+By default the consumer will process messages in an __endless loop__ for some definition of _endless_.

 ### Callbacks ###